-PuTTY is a free implementation of Telnet and SSH for Windows and Unix
+PuTTY is a free implementation of SSH and Telnet for Windows and Unix

 platforms, along with an